ARM-software/Arm-2D/README.md

   - Converting colour formats among **GRAY8**, **RGB565** and **RGB888**
     - Implicit colour conversion for **ARGB8888** (**ccca8888**)
   - Ready for **monochrome LCD** (the 1bit colour) and **e-ink displays** (the 2bits and 4bits colour formats)
-    - Using **Gray8** as the internal processing format and converting to target colour format inside Display Adapter, e.g. `Disp0_DrawBitmap`
+    - Using **Gray8** as the internal processing format and converting to target colour format inside the Display Adapter, e.g. `Disp0_DrawBitmap`

 - **Display Adapter Service for connecting LCD**
   - Generic Partial Frame-buffer (PFB)